Justin Verlander Traded to Astros for 3 Prospects After Deal Was Called Off

 "He was a little reluctant and eventually made the right decision," Astros owner Jim Crane said, per Brian McTaggart of MLB.com.

-Verlander spent the entirety of his first 12-plus years in the major leagues with Detroit.
-The 34-year-old Virginia native won an American League MVP, a Cy Young Award and earned six All-Star selections during that time.
+Verlander had spent the entirety of his 12-plus years in the major leagues with Detroit.
+The 34-year-old Virginia native won an American League MVP and a Cy Young Award and earned six All-Star selections during that time.

-The right-hander also had best season since 2012 last year.
-He posted a 3.04 ERA and 1.00 WHIP while striking out 254 batters in 227.2 innings across two starts.
+The right-hander also had his best season since 2012 last year.
+He posted a 3.04 ERA and 1.00 WHIP while striking out 254 batters in 227.2 innings across 34 starts.
 It showed he could still perform like an ace after a couple of years where that status as a top-tier pitcher came into question.

 He hasn't been able to match that success in 2017, however, accumulating a 3.82 ERA and 1.28 WHIP across 28 starts.